Vision

 Being a Jazz educator is a great mission.
 Jazz Music is only a hundred and some years old, and yet, the evolution is tremendous.
 Initiating young people into the art of improvisation through melody, harmony and rhythm is a fascinating journey.
 The study of old claves, second line, afterbeat, time feel, expression, story telling, composition, analysis, transcription, they are all life long topics that deserve daily practice.
 Bringing structure into all this is an essential step in helping young people into the discovery of the richness of our heritage.

 Thanks to the fact that improvisation is the central point of Jazz music, the unique personality of every player comes out in a very clear way.
-Through the study of improvisation, one learns to know one self in a unique way.
+Through the study of improvisation, you get to know yourself in a unique way.

-Level is of no importance, whether one plays something very virtuoso or very simple, the mere fact that one improvises is every time a deep experience where one gets confronted with oneself.
-Music is a very strong language and a communication tool.
+Level is of no importance, whether you play something virtuoso or simple, the mere fact that you improvise is every time a deep experience where you get confronted with yourself.
+Music is a strong language and a great communication tool.

 I have been forming young teachers since 1992 through the study of didactics.